Vaishali-Garg/tweet-downloader/README.md

 Requests library from Python

+### Installing

+Install tweets-dl

+### Running the Script

+Run the following command in command line.
+Replace twitter_user_* by the official twitter handle of the user whose tweets need to be downloaded.
+You can specify any number of user names separated by space.
+If you do not specify a csv filename, the tweets will be saved in a file tweets.csv.

+    tweets-dl filename.csv twitter_user_1 twitter_user_2

-### Getting Started
+### Caveat

-Get your consumer key and consumer secret from Twitter by following these steps:
+A word of caution if using the default key and secret; one might experience "rate limit exceeded" by Twitter upon simultaneous usage.
+In that case, get your consumer key and consumer secret from Twitter by following these steps:

     Go to https://apps.twitter.com/app/new
     Fill in the details of the application to connect with the API